History of Preemption in Aviation

 - Since 1926, four major acts have passed, each creating more federal regulations and oversight of the aviation industry.

 - The history of preemption has shown that the courts are not unifying their approaches and plaintiff attorneys, like our experienced pilots and accident investigators, can help pave the way with unified, solid arguments.

-(Reprinted from Aviation Law)
+(Aviation accident article reprinted from Aviation Law)

 The judicial application of preemption has become increasingly broad and unpredictable.
 This article addresses the history of aviation regulation and preemption, and the importance of paving the way for (what otherwise will be) the unpredictable future.

 The first federal aviation statute was the Air Commerce Act of 1926 (ACA).1 The ACA provided inter alia that the responsibility of regulating aviation commerce belonged to the Secretary of Commerce.2 The ACA, however, failed to regulate intrastate commerce, leaving such regulation to each state.3 Problems ensued and Congress took steps to unify aviation regulation throughout.

 In 1938, Congress passed the Civil Aeronautics Act (CAA) in response to the inadequacies of the ACA.4 The CAA created the first federal agency responsible for aviation safety, certification of pilots and aircraft, regulation of aircraft owners, investigation of U.S. aviation accidents, and operation of air traffic control.5 Approximately 20 years after the CAA was vested with such authority, two serious aviation accidents prompted Congress and the president to reevaluate federal aviation regulation.6 The Federal Aviation Act (FAA) of 1958 resulted from the reevaluation.